OTRF/OSSEM/docs/dd/guidelines/authoring_data_dictionaries.md

 ```

 ### Standardization
-The **standard_name** and **standard_type** are special properties of event fields, as they represent the first layer of data standardization on the event.
+The **standard_name** is a special property of event fields, as it represents the first layer of data standardization on the event.

 In the example above (event 4616), the `SubjectUserSid` name was *translated* to `user_logon_id` standard name.
 This *translation* ensures the data dictionary is aligned with the [Common Data Model](https://ossemproject.com/cdm/intro.html) (CDM) [User schema](https://ossemproject.com/cdm/entities/user.html), reduces complexity, and enhances the development of detection analytics.

-The `standard type` is still work in progress, thus the *to-be-defined* default, but it aims at defining standard field types like 'boolean', 'list', 'json', etc. The goal is to provide guidance to anyone post-processing/enriching base events.

 Note that its not mandatory that you define a standard name for every field on your event.
 Some good practices when defining standard names include:
 * Search for the field name in other OSSEM events.
 Its not uncommon that you can apply the same standard name to identical field names, specially if the log source is the same.
 * Check if the standard name already exists in one of the [Common Data Model](https://ossemproject.com/cdm/intro.html) entities schema.

 ## Organization
 OSSEM built-in data dictionaries are primarily organized in a file system folder structure, that ensures the grouping according to data dictionaries characteristics.
-While there is no limit to the folder depth, the **root folder** and **log sources** must follow a predefined structure.
+While there is no limit to the folder depth, the **platform** and **log sources** folders must follow a predefined structure.

-Data dictionaries are located in `/source/data_dictionaries`, the **root folder**.
+Data dictionaries are located in the [OSSEM-DD sub-repository](https://github.com/OTRF/OSSEM-DD).
 The first level of organization is by **platform**.

 An example of a build-in **Sysmon** data dictionary follows:
 ```
 .
-├── data_dictionaries   <--------- root folder
+├── OSSEM-DD            <--------- sub-repository
 │   ├── README.yml
 │   ├── windows         <--------- platform (operating system/sensor folder)
 │   │   ├── README.yml